gromacs/gromacs/docs/dev-manual/jenkins.rst

 A file with issues found by the script is archived as an artifact in the build, and a summary is reported back to Gerrit (or the actual issues if there are only a few).
-See :doc:`uncrustify` for more details on uncrustify and on scripts to run it.
+See :doc:`code-formatting` for more details on code-formatting tools and on scripts to run them.

 On-demand builds
 ----------------